-The site is designated as a safeguarded business and employment area (Policy SG6) in the emerging local development plan and the Council will support a flexible approach to ensure the delivery of such uses within this site in a manner that delivers sustainable economic growth.
+The site is designated as a safeguarded business and employment area (Policy SG6) in the local development plan and the Council will support a flexible approach to ensure the delivery of such uses within this site in a manner that delivers sustainable economic growth.
 Policy SG6: Economic Development details this support highlighting that this site is a core component of the development strategy with existing, new and relocated employment generating uses being supported.
 The Council's development strategy has recognised that this site is the most appropriate within the Barrhead North area for these employment generating uses and has concentrated the majority of the designation to Glasgow Road.
+The LDP strategy promotes significant growth in Barrhead and it is considered that the location of the site provides a key opportunity to deliver employment and services for the growing community of Barrhead north and the wider town.

 The site presents a significant opportunity for a mixed use development that would support a dynamic and competitive local economy providing local jobs and creating inward investment opportunities.
-The policy framework for development of this site is positive and flexible with community and leisure facilities encouraged on site as well as employment generating uses.
-To assist in the understanding of the opportunity for mixed use possible uses are listed below.
+The policy framework for development of this site takes a positive and flexible approach to delivering business and employment generating uses.
+To assist in the understanding of the opportunity for a mixed use development possible uses are listed below.

 It must be noted that list is not exhaustive and the Council will encourage further innovative approaches to economic development.
 For the avoidance of doubt residential proposals will not be considered acceptable.